Jump to Section:

 - Upload your sequences and metadata information

-- Understand uploaded sample information on your main dashboard (Sample page).
+- Understand uploaded sample information on the main dashboard (Sample page) for each pathogen workspace.

 Step 1: Navigate to the web interface where you will upload your data

 First, sign in to your CZ GEN EPI account (if you don’t have an account, request one here).
-Click "Upload" on the right-hand corner of your main dashboard or Sample page.
+Select the workspace for the pathogen of interest and click "Upload" on the right-hand side of the main dashboard or Sample page.
 This will take you to the Upload Samples page.

 To begin uploading data, find the "Upload" button on your Sample page.